Careers

 Primary Care Snapshot

-Viral causes of acute respiratory infections in Wisconsin primary care practices continued to be mixed with an abundance of Influenza B. For the week ending 4/06/2024, 3.4% of 12,380 specimens tested across Wisconsin by the Wisconsin State Laboratory of Hygiene and clinical labs were positive for SARS-CoV-2.
-About 1.1% of primary care patients are presenting with acute diarrheal illness.
-The most commonly identified gastopathogen is norovirus.
+Viruses associated with acute respiratory infections in Wisconsin primary care practices have been dominated by Rhinovirus.
+For the week ending 10/05/2024, 8.8% of 8,008 specimens tested across Wisconsin by the Wisconsin State Laboratory of Hygiene and clinical labs were positive for SARS-CoV-2.
+The most commonly identified gastopathogens are norovirus and Campylobacter.

 Viruses in CirculationPercent* in statewide laboratory surveillancePercent** in primary care surveillance clinics